lucvoorend/IceCubeTransformer/README.md

 ### ✨ This Project: Transformers & PMT-fication

 This thesis leverages these recent advancements, introducing a novel approach called **PMT-fication** (aggregating detector pulses at the Photomultiplier Tube level) to optimize data for a **transformer model**.
-The key goals were:
+The code for PMT-fication is released as a separate toolkit [IcePACK](https://github.com/KUcyans/IcePack/tree/main) The key goals of the thesis were:

 * 🧠 Develop a transformer capable of reconstructing muon neutrino tracks (100 GeV - 100 PeV).
 * 🔬 Investigate how factors like *event selection*, *model size*, *training data size*, and *input representation* (PMT-fication) affect performance.